altomator/Image_Retrieval/README.md

 ![gallicaPix](http://www.euklides.fr/blog/altomator/Image_Retrieval/form.png)

-The results list (`findIllustrations-app.xq`) also has a DEBUG mode which implements a filtering functionality (for ads and filtered illustrations) and some more minor tools (display, edit).
+The results list (`findIllustrations-app.xq`) has a DEBUG mode which implements a filtering functionality (for ads and filtered illustrations) and some more minor tools (display, edit).

-The results list page also call some XQuery scripts which perform updates on the database (thanks to the XQuery Update Facility).
+The results list page call some XQuery scripts which perform updates on the database (thanks to the XQuery Update Facility).
+These functionalities may be usefull for crowdsourcing experimentations.

 ![gallicaPix](http://www.euklides.fr/blog/altomator/Image_Retrieval/boat.png)